The 50 Most Romantic Love Songs Ever Written

-Some songs become standouts simply because of the movies they're featured in, and "Kiss Me" is one of those songs.
-The late-'90s hit from Sixpence None the Richer became synonymous with romance after it appeared in the Freddie Prinze Jr.-led romcom, She's All That, and honestly—as much as we love Prinze Jr.'s onscreen chemistry with Rachel Leigh Cook—the film would have been lost without it.
+Some songs become standouts simply because of the movies they're featured in, and "Kiss Me" is one of those tunes.
+The late '90s hit from Sixpence None the Richer became synonymous with romance after it appeared in the Freddie Prinze Jr.-led romcom, She's All That, and honestly—as much as we love Prinze Jr.'s onscreen chemistry with Rachel Leigh Cook—the film would have been lost without it.

-When Norah Jones came on the scene in the early 2000s, her smooth jazz sound and smoky vocals caught audiences' attention.
+When Norah Jones came on the scene in the early '00s, her smooth jazz sound and smoky vocals caught listeners' attention.
 But it was arguably this song that put the artist on the map—not only as a talented artist but as somebody who knew how to write a love song.
-And continue to write love songs, she did.
+And continue to write love songs, she has.

 If anyone knows how to sing a love song, it's Thomas Rhett.
 (See: "Star Of The Show" and "When You Look Like That," for proof.)
 But Rhett's pièces de résistance?
 This adorable hit from 2015.
 Just try not to smile while listening to this one, we dare you!

-If you don't immediately think of the heartbreaking raft scene (think: "I'll never let go, Jack!") between on-screen loves Leonardo DiCaprio and Kate Winslet in Titanic when you hear this late-'90s hit from the iconic Celine Dion, we need to have a chat.
+If you don't immediately think of the heartbreaking raft scene (think: "I'll never let go, Jack!") between onscreen loves Leonardo DiCaprio and Kate Winslet in Titanic when you hear this '90s hit from the iconic Ms. Dion, we need to have a chat.
 Well, not really—but you should probably just rewatch Titanic and kick your memory back in high gear!

-Sam Cooke's pitch-perfect vocals combined with line-after-line of heartwarming lyrics are the winning combo behind "You Send Me."
-This 1950's hit is truly one of the best romantic songs for the ages.
+Sam Cooke's pitch-perfect vocals combined with line after line of heartwarming lyrics are the winning combo behind "You Send Me."
+This '50s hit is truly one a romantic song for the ages.

 Granted, Frank Ocean wasn't the first to record "Moon River."
 (The song was, of course, first performed by Audrey Hepburn in the iconic 1961 film Breakfast at Tiffany's.)
 But Ocean's unique take on the scene-stealing hit makes it feel especially romantic, and his enchanting sound makes it list-worthy.

-Before it was covered by everyone from Billie Holiday to Tony Bennett, this timeless tune won audiences over in the black-and-white film Swing Time, when it was sung by Fred Astaire to Ginger Rogers as a grand romantic gesture to the actress while she got ready in the next room.
+Before it was covered by everyone from Billie Holiday to Tony Bennett, this timeless tune won audiences over in the black-and-white film Swing Time, when it was sung by Fred Astaire to Ginger Rogers as a grand romantic gesture while she got ready in the next room.

 "I-I-I, I'm so in love with you…" Don't pretend you didn't just sing those lyrics aloud in your head.
-This soulful single from Al Green is arguably one of the most romantic tunes of all time.
+This soulful single from Al Green is arguably one of the most sensual songs of all time.
 (And one that's undoubtedly about to get stuck in your head.
 Sorry!)

 "No it don't come easy, no it don't come fast," Augustana frontman Dan Layus sings of love in this beautiful piano-driven ballad, proving that all things worth having come at a price.
 Well said, Dan.
 Or should we say—well sung.

-Percy Sledge was the first to sing this iconic love song in the 1960s, later re-recorded in the '80s and '90s by the likes of Bette Midler and Michael Bolton, respectively.
-The song tells of the extreme lengths a man will go for the woman he loves. (*Cough.* As he should.)
+Percy Sledge was the first to sing this iconic love song in the '60s, later re-recorded in the '80s and '90s by the likes of Bette Midler and Michael Bolton, respectively.
+The song tells of the extreme lengths a man will go for the woman he loves.
+(As he should.)

-Ol' Blue Eyes wasn't the first to sing this hit (initially recorded by Cole Porter in 1936), but the combination of Sinatra's devil-may-care approach to the lyrics and perfect bluesy sound make it feel as if the tune had been written just for him.
-It's music at its finest, at the hands of one of the most romantic crooners of all time.
+Ol' Blue Eyes wasn't the first to sing this hit (which was initially recorded by Cole Porter in 1936), but the combination of Frank Sinatra's devil-may-care approach to the lyrics and perfect bluesy sound make it feel as if the tune had been written just for him.
+It's music at its finest, at the hands of one of the most romantic crooners the world has ever seen.

 "When I fall in love it will be forever…" Need we say more?

 Warning: If you've never heard this song by Peter Gabriel before, it'll likely bring you to tears.
-(We're not crying, you're crying!)
-Between the artist's raw vocals and lyrics like "I love it when you sing to me, and you can sing me anything," you're bound to feel things.
+Between the artist's raw vocals and lyrics like, "I love it when you sing to me, and you can sing me anything," you're bound to feel things.
 (Just don't text your ex!)

-The early 2000s brought us a lot of memorable romantic songs, but one of the biggest gems was quite possibly this hit from American rock band, Train.
-The song was hardly a romantic one-off for the group (remember "Meet Virginia?"), but it certainly stands to be one of the most memorable.
+The early '00s brought us a lot of memorable romantic songs, but one of the biggest gems was quite possibly this hit from American rock band, Train.
+The song was hardly a romantic one-off for the group (remember "Marry Me"?), but it certainly stands to be one of the most memorable.
 (Or at least the most-requested at karaoke.)

 It's impossible not to fall in love with Vanessa Carlton's breakout hit, "A Thousand Miles," after just one listen.
 The song is beyond charming, just the like singer, songwriter, and musician herself.

-This hit from country new-kid Devin Dawson is romantic in its uniqueness.
+This hit from country new kid Devin Dawson is romantic in its uniqueness.
 In the song, the artist calls for a partnership where not just the good stuff is shared, but the bad and the ugly, too.
-Now that's a real relationship we can get behind.
+Now that's a relationship we can really get behind.

 Nothing screams romance quite like Leon Bridges.
-His signature-yet-familiar sound plays beautifully into this song's heartfelt lyrics, making this song a true standout on the artist's sophomore album.
+His signature yet familiar sound plays beautifully into this song's heartfelt lyrics, making it a true standout on the artist's sophomore album.

-When Christina Perri came on the scene in the early 2000s, the world took notice, thanks not only to her signature look but also to her uncanny ability to belt out a ballad.
+When Christina Perri burst onto the scene in the early 2000s, the world took notice, thanks not only to her signature look but also to her uncanny ability to belt out a ballad.
 "A Thousand Years" is no exception, plus it had the power of Twilight behind it.

 This late-'90s hit by Donna Lewis doubles as both a romantic track and a get-up-and-dance anthem for a night out with your best friend.
-Either way, it's a win-win.
+Either way, it's a win.

 The Supremes reigned, well, supreme in the land of romantic doo-wop hits, and "Baby Love" is no exception.

-Coldplay is to emotional music as peanut butter is to jelly, and in "Us Against the World," from the band's fifth studio album Mylo Xyloto, lead singer Chris Martin pulls at the listeners' heartstrings with the marriage of various instrumental solos and wholly beguiling lyrics.
+Coldplay is to emotional music as peanut butter is to jelly, and in "Us Against the World," from the band's fifth studio album Mylo Xyloto, Chris Martin and his bandmates pull at the listeners' heartstrings with the marriage of various instrumental solos and wholly beguiling lyrics.